learn-academy-2021-charlie/week-6-assessment-ShrikeFound/interview-questions.md

 #### method="PATCH" /students/2

-The `#update` method updates information for student with index 2.
+The `#update` method updates information for the student with an id 2.

 #### method="DELETE" /students/2

-The `#destroy` method deletes the student with an index of 2.
+The `#destroy` method deletes the student with an id of 2.

 ## 5. As a developer, you want to make an application that will help you manage your to do list.
 Create 10 user stories that will help you get your application started.
 Read more about [user stories](https://www.atlassian.com/agile/project-management/user-stories).